pmwatt/muict-revif/README.md

 ### Content in Brief

 1. Home Page (`index.html`)
-   1. The followwing CSS are applied:
+   1. The following CSS are applied:
       1. `navbars.css`
       2. `global.css`
       3. `header-footer.css`
       4. `index.css`
    2. This page uses 3rd Party api to generate quotes related to art.
 See [their website](https://api-ninjas.com/api/quotes) for more details.
 2. Login Page (`login-admin.html`)
-   1. The followwing CSS are applied:
+   1. The following CSS are applied:
       1. `navbars.css`
       2. `global.css`
       3. `header-footer.css`